cheriestoner/the-big-voice/README.md

 On Huawei Cloud, go to console and then

-1. Activate virtual environment by `conda acitvate the-big-voice`
+1. Activate virtual environment by `conda activate the-big-voice`

 2. Go to the project folder: `cd /www/wwwroot/the-big-voice`